WJRW: History

-On July 27, 2009, the call sign on 1340 AM was changed to WJRW and the format was changed to talk radio on Tuesday, August 18, 2009.
-The callsign WJRW was chosen to remind listeners that the station is co-owned and would carry many of the same Westwood One shows that are heard on 50,000-watt Detroit station WJR.
-The extra "W" signifies the Grand Rapids station is in the Western part of Michigan.
-WBBL-FM continued airing sports.

-On January 8, 2011, the syndicated weekly Kim Komando Show switched to WJRW after airing for a decade on a competing station.
-Shortly thereafter, Komando's technology column began appearing in the Sunday edition of The Grand Rapids Press.
+On August 18, 2009, the station flipped to talk radio as WJRW; the call letters are a nod to its Detroit sister station WJR.
+The new lineup would feature local personalities such as former WLAV-FM host Tony Gates and WZZM anchor Lee VanAmeyde, along with regionally- and nationally-syndicated personalities such as Michael Patrick Shiels, WJR's Frank Beckmann, and Mark Levin.
 On March 31, 2011, it was announced that local radio veteran Michelle McKormick would be joining WJRW as host of The Buzz with Michelle McKormick.
 Her show debuted on June 6, 2011.

 On January 4, 2019, the station switched to sports radio following the flip of co-owned WBBL-FM from sports to country music.
-WJRW now carries a couple of shows previously heard on WBBL-FM, as well as programming from the CBS Sports Radio Network.
+WJRW now carries a couple of shows previously heard on WBBL-FM, as well as programming from CBS Sports Radio.